Curious Minds 9.5: Mapping Scots Language distribution

 Saturday 11 May 2024 marked the culmination of a two-year joint project with the PSNS & Historic Towns Trust: the production of a Historical Map of Perth including many sites of interest over the last one thousand years.

-The Map is now available in bookstores (Waterstones) and can be ordered online (HTT, AmazonUK).
+The Map is available in bookstores (Waterstones) and other outlets including Perth Museum, Perth Art Gallery and the AK Bell Library, and can be ordered online (HTT, AmazonUK).

 PSNS & HTT Historical Map project Working Group